Exam & Quiz Policy

 2. The following scoring guidelines will be used.

 a.
 All questions will be reviewed for psychometric quality before scores for the examination are returned to the students.
-Questions with low item statistics will be reviewed by the Core/Block Director(s) to determine whether individual questions will be discounted when scoring the test.
+Questions with low item statistics will be reviewed by the Block Director(s) to determine whether individual questions will be discounted when scoring the test.
 Student scores are typically posted within four business days following the exam.

-c.
-No credit will be given for answers not recorded properly on an answer sheet.
+b.
 No credit will be given for answers not properly submitted by a student in Examplify/ExamSoft.
 It is the student’s responsibility to ensure that their desired answers have been selected and properly submitted before the exam period ends.

 3. Student responsibility before an exam: